Cross-Model Evaluation Protocol · Review Signal

 Timeline and asset map

 Phase separation, asset categories, what was built when and under what conditions.
 Models see the structure of the work before judging its quality.
-The temporal and constraint context is prerequisite to any quality judgment.
+The temporal and constraint context is prerequisite to any fair quality judgment.

 03